pa-ba/calc-comp/README.md

 ### Code Extraction

-The Haskell definitions in the sub-directory [extraction](extraction) have be obtained by code extraction.
+The Haskell definitions in the subdirectory [extraction](extraction) have be obtained by code extraction.
 The code extraction can be repeated as follows: